TajaKuzman/Parlamint-translation/README.md

 Corpora with more than one language:
 - Parlamint-BE (Belgian), which has nl + fr.
 This is marked on the segments in the TEI, and we produce two sets of CoNLL-U files for them.
+- ParlaMint-ES-PV (Basque), which has es + eu (Basque).
+We produce two sets of CONLL-U files for them.
 - ParlaMint-NO (Norwegian) also has two languages in TEI (Bokmal and Nynorsk), but these are processed with the same model (because the model performs well on both languages), so they have just one CoNLL-U set.
 We did the same with Ukrainian and Catalan corpus.

 If you need to translate just a couple of additional files: